bopah/NovoZhymes_jobinterview_app/README.md

 6. Run the application: <br />
 python main.py

 7. Open a web browser.
-In the address bar, copy and paste the url and then press enter: http://localhost:8050
+In the address bar, copy and paste the url http://localhost:8050 and then press enter

 8. To stop the application, press Ctrl+C in the terminal, and then deactivate the virtual environment: <br />
 deactivate